dennispeters2/dennispeters2/README.md

 - 👯 I’m looking to collaborate on ... machine learning
 - 🤔 I’m looking for help with ... web development and seo
 - 💬 Ask me about ... data science and analytics team leadership
+- * 🌍  I'm based in New Jersey
-- 📫 How to reach me: ... https://www.linkedin.com/in/dennispetersny/
+- 📫 Learn more about me: ... https://www.linkedin.com/in/dennispetersny/
+- ✉️  You can contact me at [dennispeters2@yahoo.com](mailto:dennispeters2@yahoo.com)
 - 😄 Pronouns: ...
 He, Him
 - ⚡ Fun fact: ...
 I like weightlifting, running and crypto currency.